chriscohen/ck2-forgottenkings/DEVELOPERS.md

    * Overwrite what is already there.
    * You should end up with a **ForgottenRealms.mod** file, a **.gitignore** file, and a **ForgottenRealms** folder, along with some **.md** files.
 9. You are now set up to work on the mod.

+## Keeping in touch

+Please feel free to use the Discord invite https://discord.gg/pJ9X4Eg to keep in touch with collaborators.